-Add seasonings/herbs: 1 Tbsp sea salt, 2 tsp ground turmeric, and 2-3 bay leaves.
+Add seasonings/herbs: 1 Tbsp sea salt (use less if desired), 2 tsp ground turmeric, 1/2 tsp ground black pepper, and 2-3 bay leaves.

 Uncover for the final 1-2 hours of cooking to concentrate the liquid and make it extra rich and delicious.
 Total simmer-time should be at LEAST 8 hours.

 Strain the finished turmeric bone broth using a fine mesh strainer over a large bowl with pour-spout.
 For me, one batch of broth makes enough to fill several jars AND my large glass bowl!
 I usually refrigerate the large bowl, and freeze the jars.

 ALWAYS leave space (at least 1″ of head-room) at the top of the jars if you’re freezing them!
 The liquid will expand when you freeze it, and if the jars are overly-full, the glass will break when the liquid expands.

 I also caution you to cool the jars of broth fully before freezing them.
 I like to cool part-way on the counter, then seal them with lids and refrigerate, and THEN place them in the freezer.
 If you put too-hot glass jars of liquid in the freezer, it seems to weaken the integrity of the glass and make it more likely to break when the liquid expands.

 What to do with your turmeric bone broth?